to place it on page-->

 Is the Tile Stitch reversible?

-No, Not exactly.
+No, not exactly.
 The right side shows a geometric tile texture, while the wrong side features rows of reverse stockinette and some purl ridges.
 However, it still looks neat on the back.

 Can I knit the Tile Stitch in the round?